It is best to send a publisher a proposal or letter of inquiry instead of the entire manuscript since few publishers accept unsolicited manuscripts.

 Provide a brief chapter-by-chapter outline of the book.
 Try to convey both the content and tone of each chapter succinctly.
 Where possible, use quotations, anecdotes and examples to describe your chapters.

 Include one or two sample chapters, preferably not the introduction or first chapter, to give the publisher an idea of your writing style and the actual content of the book.

 Describe the physical form you plan for your book.
 Be sure to include:

 - state how many, and what sort of, photographs and/or illustrations will be used;

 - list any special considerations for book size, format, design or layout;

 - estimate how much time you will need to deliver the completed manuscript.

 About the Author

 Provide a detailed biography of yourself.
 Stress your background experience in your field and credentials relevant to your book.
+If you have an established audience through social media, a blog, or other online platforms, let the publisher know.
 If applicable, attach a copy of your resume or curriculum vitae.